Mikenito/CGV_Labs/README.md

 Lab 6:

-Lab 9: Required to create a Mary Go Round with Horses Attached
+Lab 9: Required to create a Carousel